Arrow-55252/CoinMarketCap.py/README.md

 # coinmarcap.py
-    - A program that is interactive within the terminal that allows the user to view live cryptocurrency data powered by the CoinMarketCap api.
+    - A program that is interactive within the terminal.
+    That allows the user to view live cryptocurrency data powered by the CoinMarketCap api.

 ## Getting Started:
     - Copy the repository